dekkov/neon4cast_faasr/README.md

 2. In "Next Actions to Invoke" section, add `oxygenForecastMean` to the list.
 3. Click apply

-You should see an arrow from getData function to oxygenForecastMean, which indicates we have successfully linked the 2 functions.
+You should see an arrow from getData function to oxygenForecastMean, which indicates you have successfully established oxygenForecastMean that is also invoked after GetData completes execution.

 ### temperatureForecastMean

 Now, try to follow the instructions below to create your own function and register it.

 1. Create a function for forecasting temperature with the new method.
    a.
 Create an R script and paste the code from `create_temperature_forecast_rw.R`.
-Then, replace model(benchmark_rw = RW(temperature)) with `model(benchmark_rw = MEAN(temperature))`.
+Then, replace model(benchmark_rw = RW(temperature)) with `model(benchmark_mean = MEAN(temperature))`.
    b.
 Modify variables, function names, and file names.
    c.
-Save the file and push it to your repository.
+Save the file and push it to your own repository. **Notice that you will need to create a github repository in order to host this function.**
 2. Register the newly created function in the workflow through FaaSr JSON builder.

    a.
 Head over to the shiny app and select the "Functions" tab.